unrelentingfox/google-machine-learning-notes/README.md

 <ins>By doing this we end up with vastly more predictive ability than either feature on its own.</ins> For example, if a dog cries (happily) at 5:00 pm when the owner returns from work will likely be a great positive predictor of owner satisfaction.
 Crying (miserably, perhaps) at 3:00 am when the owner was sleeping soundly will likely be a strong negative predictor of owner satisfaction.

 ## Regularization: Simplicity
-Often times when we are training data we run into the problem of overfitting.
+Often times when we are training data we run into the problem of over fitting.
 In order to solve this problem we instead of simply aiming to minimize loss (empirical risk minimization):

 `minimize(Loss(Data|Model))`